 However, growing up with this kind of not-knowing when-where-how situation jeopardizes our brain development.
 We suffer from cognitive dissonance as to the reality of our situation and who we really are.

 The neurochemistry of love and attachment, particularly in the presence of abuse, distorts our reality and keeps us trauma bonded to our abusers.

 Experiencing inconsistent behaviors during childhood affects our neurochemical delivery system.
 We are caught in a love-hope-anticipation-disappointment state.
 Hopefully hypervigilant, desperate for love.
-Oxytocin, serotonin, dopamine, cortisol, and adrenaline all surge through our body at the same time.
+Oxytocin, serotonin, dopamine, cortisol, and adrenaline all surge through our bodies at the same time.

 Additionally, intermittent reinforcement super-spikes dopamine release.
 We get addicted to the anticipation high we experience expecting good behavior.
-Though we fear getting kicked, rejected or ignored we keep hoping that things will change.
+Though we fear getting kicked, rejected, or ignored we keep hoping that things will change.
 After all the past has shown that our abuser can be decent.
 But we are only deluding ourselves.

 When we keep tolerating bad behavior, why will anyone change?